gallettilance/gallettilance.github.io/README.md

 ## Workload

-There are 3 components to this course:
+There are a number of components to this course:

-1. Weekly assignments
+1. Weekly assignments and labs
 2. A midterm
 3. A final project
-4. Cold Calls in class
+4. In class exercises

 ### Assignments

-A programming assignment will be released every Wednesday and be due on Sunday at 11:59PM.
+A programming assignment will be released every Monday and be due on Sunday at 11:59PM.
 These are individual assignments.
 The use of tools like chatGPT is encouraged.

 ### Midterm